ntemposd/website/content/en/docs/leisure/borderhack/index.md

 ## My role at BorderHack

-At the core organizers team of BorderHack; tried to connect teams with real refugee and host organization needs.
+At the core organizers team of BorderHack, tried to connect teams with real refugee needs and host organization objectives.

 * Coding the Hackathon's website
 * Hackathon Production & Program Management
 * Event & Logistics administration

 ## BorderHack's output
-Local techies have created prototypes and ready to use solutions within a weekend.
+Around 20 local techies have created prototypes and ready to use solutions within a weekend.

 ### Bordershare
 An imformation sharing website that aggregates all donation points within a city for goods to be distributed at refugee fields.